 This is the main screen of the MM app, from this screen you can edit the Button Layout of the commands being sent.
-Read more about Custom Modes on pg.37.
+Read more about Custom Modes on pg.
+31.

-To access other pages of the app press the Menu button.
+To access other parts of the app and see the current firmware version press the Menu button